Chickens and Insanity

 Anyway, it was a sad moment in the ongoing soap opera of the Carpenter Chickens.
 And the funny part, the part that makes me wonder about my sanity, is that it was so sad.
 After all, chickens are at the bottom end of the food chain.
 You would have to be a worm or a bug to get any lower.
 I have lost a number of chickens.
 There were Angelo's first two wives, Dottie and Millie.
 Millie went first...food for a hawk.
 Dottie was next done in by a racoon (who didn't even bother to eat her - at which I took a deep offense).
 There was Lady Gwen's sister who didn't even last long enough to get a name.
 And last year, there was a chick who just didn't make it after hatching.
-There was Sylvia, carried off by a fox in broad daylight and then the two hens Maria and Sophia, also known as the lost tribe of chickens for their wandering ways, and Roderick, Angelo's son, all of whom appear to have been eaten by our red-tailed hawks.
+Then poor Sylvia, carried off by a fox in broad daylight and then the two hens Maria and Sophia - whom Essie called "the lost tribe of chickens" for their wandering ways, and Roderick, Angelo's son, all of whom appear to have been eaten by our red-tailed hawks.

 So this spring, when Ligeia hatched off five babies, I decided not to name them.
 I might as well name the worms I thought.
 I will see which ones live and which ones don't and name them later, I decided.
 After all, why should I get attached to an animal that I might eat under different circumstances.
 It doesn't really make sense.
 I was very stern with myself...there are plenty of bad things that happen in this world; there are people without enough to eat; people who live in war zones; people who lose the people they love every day.
 No more of this, I said to myself.
 "Self," I said very sternly, "This is ridiculous.
 What would a real farmer think.
 These are chickens and they do not require mourning."